Visa Traveler

 What does “full name in native alphabet” mean?

 Although this sounds rather complicated at first glance, the answer is rather simple.
-Native alphabet meaning essentially is filling out your first name, middle name and last name in non-English characters.
+Native alphabet means essentially filling out your first name, middle name and last name in non-English characters.

 Non-English characters mean that you are to fill out this field in your native language, from the country in which you were born or the local language you speak.
 Examples of such languages include Spanish, German, Greek, Hebrew, Arabic, Japanese or Hindi.
 It is also, however, applicable to all other languages that include non-English characters.